 There may also be other insurance available to cover medical bills, such as medical payment coverage ( i.e. “med pay” ) on your own motor vehicle insurance policy.
 You should also know that Nevada law protects you when you use your own med pay in two very important ways.

 First, when your claim is resolved, your insurance company cannot seek full reimbursement from your settlement for the medical costs that were incurred.
 Second, as long as you were not at fault in the collision, your insurance company cannot raise your insurance rates.
 For most people who live in Nevada, increasing the amount of their med pay coverage is a very smart move.

 In addition to recovering your own damage, if you were married at the time of the crash, your spouse is entitled to assert a separate claim for loss of consortium because of the negative effects the accident has had on your relationship.

 Oftentimes, insurance companies will attempt to obtain a recorded statement from you shortly after the collision.
 You need to understand that this is for THEIR benefit, not yours.
 Always speak with an experienced attorney first.

 With offices in Nevada and California, our firm is well qualified to handle your case if you’ve been involved in any type of serious motor vehicle collision.
 You can reach us at (702) 734-3936.
 We can usually tell you over the phone if you have a good case.
 If you’re outside Nevada, dial (888) 734-6789.

-Edward J. Achrem & Associates has been representing injured clients for well over 40 years.
+Edward J. Achrem & Associates has been representing injured clients for more than 43 years.
 We have the training, personnel and financial wherewithal to go up against major trucking companies – and win for our clients.